samasri/AUBKiosk/README.md

 * **Buildings**: Contains 3D models we created (via sketchup) for AUB buildings.

 # Disclaimer
-This repository does not contain all the files needed to create this project.
+This repository does not contain all the files needed to rebuild the project.
 Since Unity has large files that exceed the max file size that we can upload to Github.
 The Unity project can be found on [this link](https://mailaub-my.sharepoint.com/:u:/g/personal/sha57_mail_aub_edu/EcynrOQpkktLgnvGehTvXq0BVsiZigu9qMEF8Hf8HZlIyQ?e=J71dIV).